Congratulations on receiving your offer to study at Darwin College!

 Tier 4 visa collection & orientation sessions for overseas students

-Overseas students who need to pick-up their Biometric Residence Permit (BRP) must make an appointment via the IST web-site (link below).
+Overseas students who need to pick-up their Biometric Residence Permit (BRP) must make an appointment via the ISO web-site (link below).
 For those who have selected collection from the University these will be available at the University Centre (dates to be confirmed).
 Alternatively, collection will be from the central post office at St Andrew's Street, Cambridge CB2 3BJ.

 As a Tier4 student it is important that you read the University’s guide: